GarrettJMU/nft-mint-starter/README.md

-# Getting Started with the Project
+# Getting Started with the NFT Mint Starter

 In this guide, we'll walk you through the steps needed to set up and run the project on your local machine.
 The process includes installing dependencies, configuring environment variables, and running the development server.
 Let's dive in!